 Hanalei Watershed Flood Study and Solution Evaluation

 The Hanalei Watershed Flood Study and Solution Evaluation project is designed to provide information to the Hanalei community to determine the best actions to reduce flooding impacts in the Hanalei Basin.
-The Hanalei Watershed Hui, along with our project partner Sustainable Resources Group Intn’l, Inc., is conducting a flood study, using hydraulic and hydrologic modeling, to show the areas and depth of water that covers the land during various flow levels in the Hanalei and Wai'oli Rivers.
-The model uses highly accurate topographic maps that show all waterways (i.e. ditches, ‘auwai, streams, rivers, and ponds).
-Modeling will demonstrate, for the same flows, how strategies such as clearing hau bush or installing water holding basins on the floodplains, change the area of water cover and depths.
-Modeling will inform a prioritized list of recommendations to minimize flooding.
+The Hanalei Watershed Hui, along with our project partner Sustainable Resources Group Intn’l, Inc., is conducting a flood study, using hydraulic and hydrologic modeling.
+Our study will create highly accurate topographic maps that show all waterways (i.e. ditches, ‘auwai, streams, rivers, and ponds).
+Furthermore, data will be collected in this study to show areas and depths of water that cover the land after various flow levels in the Hanalei and Wai'oli Rivers.
+Modeling will demonstrate, for the same flows, how strategies such as clearing hau bush, or installing water holding basins on the floodplains, change the area of water cover and depths.
+From these various models a prioritized list of recommendations to minimize flooding will be created so that the community may decide how they wish to move forward flood mitigation projects they wish to pursue.

 The goal of this project is to evaluate solutions to reduce the impacts of flooding in the Hanalei basin.
+Approximately 1,800 acres of the Hanalei Bay Watershed will be studied, including the documentation of water flows 4.5 miles upstream from Hanalei River mouth and 1.7 miles up Wai'oli Stream.
 The evaluation will be informed by science-based modeling of the movement of flood waters in Hanalei and community engagement to identify issues and assess potential solutions.
+A forensic analysis of the 2018 April flood will be included to better our mitigation recommendations with the inclusion of the community's greatest concerns and risks.
 The outcome will be a prioritized list of recommended mitigation measures to reduce damage and economic impacts caused by flooding.

 Aerial and ground-based topographic and bathymetric surveys will be used to develop spatially accurate, high-resolution Digital Elevation Models (DEM).